A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 - Be an Australian citizen or permanent resident:

-- In the case of the purchase of an established home - as at the date on which the applicant/s become entitled to possession of the home under the contract, which generally occurs on the date of settlement.
+- In the case of the purchase of a new home - as at the date on which the applicant/s become entitled to possession of the home under the contract, which generally occurs on the date of settlement.

 - In the case of entering into a comprehensive building contract - as at the date on which the building is ready for occupation as a place of residence, which generally occurs when construction of the home is finished.